 Dramatic landscape and planting provide the backdrop to contemplative but inspirational artworks.
-Internationally renowned artists such as James Turrell and David Nash have interacted with the landscape to create site specific permanent works which harmonise with the setting.
+Internationally and nationally renowned artists such as James Turrell RA, Kishio Suga, David Nash RA, Richard Long RA, Tim Shaw RA and others have interacted with the landscape to create site specific permanent works which harmonise with the setting.
 The land also provides a forum for ever-changing temporary, or even ephemeral arts in all its forms.

 Richard Long, renowned minimalist land artist has created a new permanent work at Tremenheere Sculpture Gardens.

 Perhaps best known for his epic walks and stone interventions in wilderness locations, Long on this occasion has chosen a work sympathetic to the garden situation and the gentle contemplative ambience of Tremenheere

 Striking installation within the landscape - scaffolding cage encloses bamboo poles which could represent repressed energy in modern society.

 Kishio Sugar is a founder member of the influential Mona-Ha art movement in Japan.

 Minimalist installation - a line of logs within woodland.
 Incised line along logs may represent one's journey through life.
 The entire piece mirrors the cycle of life and decay in the natural world.

 This piece was generously donated to Tremenheere following the Mono-Ha exhibition at Newlyn Gallery in 2001.
 Having melted back into the landscape over the following 15 years, the piece has recently been reconstructed with kind permission of the artist.